William Samuel Johnson: Career

 Although his father urged him to enter the clergy, Johnson decided instead to pursue a legal career.
-Self-educated in the law, he quickly developed an important clientele and established business connections extending beyond the boundaries of his native colony.
-He also held a commission in the Connecticut colonial militia for over 20 years, rising to the rank of colonel, and he served in the lower house (1761 and 1765) and upper house (1766 and 1771–1775) of the Connecticut Legislature.
-He was a member of the colony's Supreme Court (1772–1774).
+Self-educated in the law, he quickly developed an important clientele and established business connections extending beyond the boundaries of his native colony and was frequently consulted on inter-colony legal issues.
+He also held a commission in the Connecticut colonial militia for over 20 years, rising from ensign to the rank of colonel.
+He served as Deputy in the lower house (1761 and 1765) of the Connecticut Legislature and was Governor's Assistant (senator) in the upper house (1766 to1775).